cis-projects/swen90007_course_notes/_build/html/_sources/react-example/swen90007-react-example-primer-milestone-0.md

 ![PostgreSQL Database Created](resources/milestone-0/postgres-database-created.png)

 Let's take a moment to verify that our new user and database work as required.
-Right click on *Servers* and select *Create* > *Server...*.
+Right click on *Servers* and select *Register* > *Server...*.

 ![Create PostgreSQL Server](resources/milestone-0/create-postgres-server.png)